PhantomGrapes/MGeo/README.md

 - Download proper map from [OpenStreetMap](https://download.geofabrik.de/).
 For example, our geolocations used in paper are in HangZhou.
 Thus, we download [China](https://download.geofabrik.de/asia/china.html) map.
 - Import map and your text-geolocation data to a GIS database, like PostGIS.
 Every text is assigned with an ID.
 In demo case, ID is row number.
 - Find COVERED and NEARBY relations between map and geolocation using GIS database.
 Export to resources/location_in_aoi.demo, resources/location_near_aoi.demo, resources/location_near_road.demo.
 - Export needed AOIs and roads to resources/hz_aoi.txt and resources/hz_roads.txt.
 In our paper's setting, only elements in HangZhou are included.
-- Generate pretrain data using command: cd prepare_data && python calculate_geographic_context.py
+- Generate pretrain data using command: cd prepare_data && python calculate_geographic_context.py .
+Use the length of geom_ids in calculate_geographic_context.py to replace vocab_size in resources/gis_config.json.

 ## Pretrain geographic encoder
 ```shell